umerabbas/envtenant/README.md

 could manage all tenant other accounts for example.
 And, perhaps the best part, Artisan is completely multi-tenant aware!
 Just add the --tenant option to any command to run that command on one or all tenants.
 Works on migrations, queueing, etc.!

+EnvTenant also offers a TenantContract, triggers Laravel events, and throws a TenantNotResolvedException, so you can easily add in custom functionality and tweak it for your needs.

 Laravel EnvTenant was originally forked from the Laravel Tenantable project by @leemason Lee is to be credited with doing a lot of the hard work to figure out how to globally